gsoules/MkDocs/digital-archive/docs/archivist/getting-started-archivist.md

 **Archivists** are staff members and volunteers who maintain a Digital Archive collection.
-They have a user name and password that lets them to log in and see all public items in the collection as well as non-public items and private fields.
+They have a user name and password that lets them log in and see all public items in the collection as well as non-public items and private fields.
 They can add new items, edit existing items, attach images and PDF files to items, edit vocabularies, and establish relationships among items.
 An archivist cannot make changes to a Digital Archive installation unless they log